 We are committed to the Reformed tradition and especially to the doctrinal standards of the Associate Reformed Presbyterian Church, as set forth in the Westminster Confession of Faith and Catechisms.
 We believe that this tradition best captures the teaching of the Scriptures.
 Yet we recognize that we did not come to this conviction by our own wisdom or insight, but by God’s grace, and so we deal humbly, graciously, and respectfully with those who understand the Scriptures differently.
 We also recognize that we must continue to deepen our understanding of the Scriptures and to apply the insights of the Reformed tradition faithfully and thoughtfully to issues of faith, life, and ministry in a changing world.

-Erskine Theological Seminary Is Ecumenical.
+Erskine Theological Seminary Is Missional.

-We are committed to serving the whole church of Jesus Christ.
-Our Reformed tradition teaches that there is only one holy, universal, and apostolic church, to which all who confess Christ belong and whom we are bound to love and serve.
+We are committed to serving the whole Church of Jesus Christ.
+Our Reformed tradition teaches that there is only one holy, universal, and apostolic Church, to which all who confess Christ belong and whom we are bound to love and serve.
 It teaches us that the things that unite us with other Christians matter more than the things about which we differ.
 We therefore view the Reformed faith as a treasure to share with the wider church, not a cause for isolation.
 We find that diverse perspectives in our community enrich learning and prepare students to work respectfully alongside others in ministry.
-And so, while our first priority is serving the ARP Church and similar Reformed churches, we open our doors to students from many denominations, and through academic programs, special events, and the varied ministries of our faculty, staff, and students, Erskine serves the whole church of Jesus Christ.
+And so, while our first priority is serving the ARP Church and similar Reformed churches, we gladly open our doors to students from many denominations, and through academic programs, special events, and the varied ministries of our faculty, staff, and students, Erskine serves the whole Church of Jesus Christ.

 Erskine Theological Seminary Prepares Students for Ministry.